 Prerequisites:

-Have a Jira project configured in your Jira instance to hold your assets - in this tutorial, we will call the project “CMDB”
+Have a Jira project configured in a Jira instance to hold your assets - in this tutorial, we will call the project “CMDB”

 Have Elements Connect installed on your instance